 duty.
 It is not their but your patriotic duty that they are concerned

+about.
 There is a decided difference.
 Their patriotic duty

-never takes them to the firing line or chucks them into the trenches.
+never takes them to the firing line or chucks them into the trenches."

 (emphasis added)